DPD Exercise 3: Transport properties of DPD fluids

 [1]Non-equilibrium molecular dynamics (NEMD) can model systems with correct hydrodynamics and constant temperatures using a standard thermostat, but in this instance the thermostat can only be applied to peculiar velocities, i.e. particle velocities without contributions from the flow field.
 Finding the flow field requires localised sampling of the flow field - averaging velocities in volume slices over a short period of time - which adds a significant computational cost to the simulation.

-[2]Since off-diagonal stress and pressure tensor components are symmetrical, we could also look at \(p_{xy}\).
+[2]Since off-diagonal stress tensor components are symmetrical, we could also look at \(\sigma_{xy}\).

 [3]With the timestep \(\Delta t = 0.01\) given in the CONTROL file, this means the probability of a particle pair having its relative velocity changed is \(\Gamma \Delta t = 0.01\).